ostrbor/unicom/README.md

 Visit as super user.
 All models are available (Users, Groups).

 Visit as admin user.
-Only business models are available.
+Only some business models are available (from partner api).

 **Admin url:**